TeejMcSteez/goUp/README.md

 One can also specify whether or not to keep data after stopping the program with `persist_db` being `true` or `false`

+Other command line flags can be found running `goUp -help`

 Services are defined by their name, URL, and optional fields.
 Only `db_path`, the service name, and `url` are mandatory; all other fields are optional.

 | Service field | Description |